cloudflare/cloudflare-docs/content/analytics/web-analytics/configuring-web-analytics/rules.md

 # Rules

 Use **Rules** to configure whether to track Web Analytics for specific websites or paths.
-If you do not configure any rules, Web Analytics injects the JavaScript (JS) snippet for all sites.
+By default, Web Analytics automatically creates a single rule for the zone that injects the JavaScript (JS) snippet for all pages.

 Rules are only available for sites proxied through Cloudflare.
 For more information, refer to [Limits](/analytics/web-analytics/understanding-web-analytics/limits/).